l-yohai/l-yohai/README.md

 ### More About Me:

+- AI/ML Engineer in wrtn
-- Research Scientist(NLP) in Riiid
+- Former Research Scientist(NLP) in Riiid
 - Former NLP Engineer in TUNiB
 - Bachelor of German Langauge and Literature in Yonsei University